 Teeth get stained over time.
 Every time you drink a cup of coffee, eat food covered in barbecue sauce, enjoy a glass of red wine or pop blackberries into your mouth, you’re staining your teeth a little bit.
 Of course, you should be able to enjoy the foods and beverages that you love, without worrying how they’ll affect your teeth.

 Fortunately, you can!
 By getting your teeth professionally whitened, you can have the foods you love to eat and a beautiful smile as well.
-If you’re thinking about getting your teeth professionally whitened, here’s what you need to know.
+If you’re thinking about getting your teeth professionally whitened, you might be wondering how it works and how often you should professionally whiten you teeth.
+Here’s what you need to know.

 What Is Professional Teeth Whitening?